SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 This target interpreted to cover research on

-- Improving access to adequate, safe and affordable housing and basic services
+- Access to adequate, safe and affordable housing and basic services

-- Upgrading slums.
+- Slums.

 Search terms are partly based on definitions of basic services, housing standards and slums found in SDG indicator metadata repository for indicators 11.1.1 and 1.4.1 (<a id="SDGmetarep">[UN Statistics Division, 2022](#f2)</a>).